-The statute of limitation is closed through the 2017 tax year with the exception of net operating loss ("NOL") carryforwards utilized in open tax years.
-Management believes that adequate provision has been made on the consolidated financial statements for any potential adjustments that may result from tax examinations and other tax-related matters for all open tax years.
-For period ending December 31, 2021, the Company had no reserves for uncertain tax positions.
-As of December 31, 2021, there was no unrecognized tax benefit that if recognized would affect the effective tax rate and that had a reasonable possibility of significantly increasing or decreasing within the next 12 months.
+The statute of limitations is closed through the 2018 tax year with the exception of net operating loss ("NOL") carryforwards utilized in open tax years.
+Management believes that an adequate provision has been made on the consolidated financial statements for any potential adjustments that may result from tax examinations and other tax-related matters for all open tax years.
+As of December 31, 2022 and 2021, the Company had no reserves for uncertain tax positions.
+As of December 31, 2022 and 2021, there were no unrecognized tax benefits that if recognized would affect the effective tax rate and that had a reasonable possibility of significantly increasing or decreasing within the next 12 months.

-The Company classifies interest and penalties (if applicable) as income tax expense on the consolidated financial statements.
-The Company recognized no interest expense for the period July 1, 2021 to December 31, 2021.
-The Company had no interest payable as of December 31, 2021.
+The Company recognized no interest expense for the year ended December 31, 2022 and the period of July 1, 2021 to December 31, 2021.
+The Company had no interest payable as of December 31, 2022 and 2021.
 The Company does not believe it would be subject to any penalties in any open tax years and, therefore, has not recorded any accrual for penalties.